jvanverth/essentialmath/src/README_LINUX.txt

 ***********************************************************************
 *** System Requirements / Installation ***

 * This code distribution supports Linux.
-This CDROM was built and tested using Ubuntu Linux 7.04 (Feisty Fawn).
+It was built and tested using Ubuntu Linux 15.04 (Vivid Vervet).

-* The contents of the book's CDROM must be copied (keeping the hierarchy) to the local machine, as described in README_FIRST.TXT
+* The contents of the distribution must be copied (keeping the hierarchy) to the local machine, as described in README_FIRST.TXT

-* Packages for OpenGL, GLU, GLUT, and GLEW must be installed - see the section "OpenGL Specifics" below for details
+* Packages for OpenGL and GLEW must be installed, and the GLFW library must be built - see the section "OpenGL Specifics" below for details

 * Before building examples you will need to create the necessary libraries.
 See "Building Libraries and Demo Applications", for more details.